sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 #### Message Processing Semantics

 There is no direct access to an actor behavior.
-Only messages can be sent to known adresses (`ActorRef`).
-Those adresses can be either be oneself (`self`), the address returned when creating a new actor, or when received by a message (e.g. `sender`)
+Only messages can be sent to known addresses (`ActorRef`).
+Those addresses can be either be oneself (`self`), the address returned when creating a new actor, or when received by a message (e.g. `sender`)

 Actors are completely insulated from each other except for messages they send each other.
 Their computation can be run concurrently.
 However, a specific actor is single-threaded - its messages are received sequentially.
 Processing a message is the atomic unit of execution and cannot be interrupted.